timseverien/taggd/README.md

 const taggd = new Taggd(image, options, tags);
 ```

 The `options` parameter is a list of [options](https://doclets.io/timseverien/taggd/master/options).
 The `tags` parameter is a list of [Taggd.Tag](https://doclets.io/timseverien/taggd/master#dl-Tag)s.
 These are the buttons and popup that will render over your image.
+You can generate these using the [Taggd tags generator](https://timseverien.github.io/taggd/v3/generator).

 ## Documentation